psvet/obey/API.md

 <a name="types"></a>
 ## types : <code>object</code>
-Types determine and execute the appropriate validation to be performed on an object during validation
+Types determine and execute the appropriate validation to be performed on the data during validation

 **Kind**: global namespace